 It is for all who are hoping to marry in a Catholic Church

 How long is the course?

-The course runs for four weeks in Februrary 2020.
-The meetings are each Sunday afternoon, starting at 2.30 and lasting till about 4pm.
+The course runs for four weeks in Februrary.
+The meetings are each Sunday afternoon, starting at 3pm and lasting till about 4pm.

 What topics are covered?

 The topics of the four meetings are as follows: 'Our marriage - a reflection of the lived experience', 'Planning your family - the natural way', 'The theology of marriage' and 'What does the Church have to say about Marriage In the modern world'.

 Where is the course held?

 The venue is Our Lady's Parish Centre, Raby St, M16 7JQ.